byu-osl/city-issue-server/Notes.md

 # Questions

-Why don't we use localstorage to store their info?
+- Why don't we use localstorage to store their info?
 Do they even need an account?
+- Starting to feel a little yucky about the code

 # Changed since last time
+- request form
+- visit to cedar hills
+- admin maps
+-

 ------------------